mirandaweston/golden-square-challenges/README.md

-# The Golden Square Challenges: Phase two
+# The Golden Square Challenges

 A series of challenges to aid test-driving, object-oriented design, and debugging practices.